The Nikkei: History

 The roots of the Nikkei started with an in-house newspaper department of Mitsui & Company in 1876 when it started publication of Chugai Bukka Shimpo (literally Domestic and Foreign Commodity Price Newspaper), a weekly market-quotation bulletin.
 The department was spun out as the Shokyosha in 1882.
 The paper became daily (except Sunday) in 1885 and was renamed Chugai Shōgyō Shimpo in 1889.
 It was merged with Nikkan Kōgyō and Keizai Jiji and renamed Nihon Sangyō Keizai Shimbun in 1942.
-The paper changed its name to the Nihon Keizai Shimbun in 1946.
+It changed its name to the Nihon Keizai Shimbun in 1946.

+An agreement with Singapore Press Holdings was signed on April 25, 1990 for the printing of a same-day edition for Southeast Asia, which was set to be published for the first time in Singapore from October 1.

 Criticism

-According to Shusuke Murai and Reiji Yoshida from The Japan Times, critics say the Nikkei is “depending too much on leaks — apparently provided by corporate insiders — and the paper is often seen as reluctant to bluntly criticize Japanese firms.”
-The New York Times reporter Hiroko Tabuchi said the Nikkei's purchase of the FT “Worrying", further stating that "[The] Nikkei is basically a PR machine for Japanese biz; it initially ignored the 2011 Olympus accounting scandal (which FT broke).
+According to Shusuke Murai and Reiji Yoshida from The Japan Times, critics say the Nikkei is "depending too much on leaks — apparently provided by corporate insiders — and the paper is often seen as reluctant to bluntly criticize Japanese firms."
+The New York Times reporter Hiroko Tabuchi said the Nikkei's purchase of the FT was "Worrying", further stating that "[The] Nikkei is basically a PR machine for Japanese biz; it initially ignored the 2011 Olympus accounting scandal (which the FT broke).
 Nikkei has also hardly covered the Takata airbag defect; almost no investigative work on that issue whatsoever.
-Nikkei is Japan Inc.”
+Nikkei is Japan Inc."

 Hong Kong

-On August 10, 2020, three Hong Kong Police Force officers visited the Hong Kong branch of The Nikkei with a court order.
-The reason being investigations over an advert placed in The Nikkei a year prior calling for international support for pro-democracy protests in Hong Kong.
+On August 10, 2020, three Hong Kong Police Force officers visited the Hong Kong branch of The Nikkei with a court order amid investigations over an advertisement placed in the newspaper a year prior calling for international support for the pro-democracy protests in Hong Kong.